geoserver/geoserver/doc/en/user/source/webadmin/security/ugr.rst

 Users, Groups, Roles
 ====================

-This section sets the configuration options of :ref:`sec_rolesystem_usergroupservices` and :ref:`sec_rolesystem_roleservices`.
+This section provides the configuration options for :ref:`sec_rolesystem_usergroupservices` and :ref:`sec_rolesystem_roleservices`.
 In addition, users, groups, and roles themselves and can be added, edited, or removed.
-There is a large amount of configuration that can be done from within this section and related pages.
+A great deal of configuration can be accomplished in this section and related pages.

 .. _webadmin_sec_usergroupservices:

 User Group Services
 -------------------

 In this menu, user/group services can be added, removed, or edited.
 By default, there is one user/group service in GeoServer, which is :ref:`XML-based <sec_rolesystem_usergroupxml>`.
 It is encrypted with :ref:`Weak PBE <sec_passwd_encryption>` and uses the default :ref:`password policy <sec_passwd_policy>`.
 It is also possible to have a user/group service based on :ref:`JDBC <sec_rolesystem_usergroupjdbc>`, with or without JNDI.

 .. figure:: images/ugr_usergroup.png
    :align: center

    *User/group services*

-Clicking on an existing user/group service will open it for editing, while clicking on the :guilabel:`Add new` link will configure a new user/group service.
+Clicking an existing user/group service will enable editing, while clicking the :guilabel:`Add new` link will configure a new user/group service.

 There are three tabs for configuration:  Settings, Users, and Groups.

-.. note:: When creating a new user/group service, the form that is filled out initially will later be found under the Settings tab.
+.. note:: When creating a new user/group service, the form filled out initially can be found under the Settings tab.

 Add new XML user/group service
 ------------------------------

 To add a new XML user/group service, click the :guilabel:`Add new` link.
 XML is the default option.
 The following figure shows the configuration options for an XML user/group service.

 .. figure:: images/ugr_ugxmlsettings.png
    :align: center